Ph.D. Program Admission Requirements

 - Personal Statement: In less than 2500 words, please address the following.

-- Tell us why you want to pursue a PhD in social work.
-What academic, professional, and personal experiences prepare you for this degree?
+- Tell us why you want to pursue a Ph.D. in social work.
+What academic or professional experiences have prepared you for advanced studies in the field of social work?
 What are your long-term professional goals with this degree?

 - What are your current research interests?
 Keep in mind that your research interests may not be fully developed and may change over time.
 We’re interested in understanding how you think about pressing issues in the field of social work and what issues you would like to explore in a doctoral program.

-- How do your past experiences, professional goals, and/or future research/teaching interests align with our School’s mission?
-The School of Social Work strives to create an anti-racist, anti-oppressive, and liberatory learning community.
-We prepare leaders who demonstrate excellence in practice, research, advocacy, and community engagement across local and global settings.
+- How do your professional goals and/or future research/teaching interests align with our School’s commitment to preparing leaders who demonstrate excellence in practice, research, advocacy, and community engagement?

-- Please describe your commitment to and involvement in/action toward social justice, access, and success.
+- Please describe your commitment to and involvement in/action toward advancing established social work values and ethics through your practice and/or research.

 - Please describe how personal attributes and experiences (such as motivation, leadership, resilience, problem-solving, curiosity, critical thinking, creativity, teamwork, tenacity, caregiving, volunteer work, and community engagement) have prepared you for a doctoral program.